Looking for the perfect 30L backpack for your next city, work or travel adventure?

-Finally, it’s built from durable ripstop polyester, so it will certainly last you a while, and there are dual water bottle holders on the side so you can keep your trusty bottles by your side (although it’s not hydration compatible).
+Finally, it’s built to last from durable ripstop polyester and there are dual water bottle holders on the side so you can keep your trusty bottles by your side (although it’s not hydration compatible).

 It doesn’t have as many pockets as some of the other packs we’ve looked at, and a small zippered pocket on the front definitely wouldn’t hurt, but this minimalistic approach has certainly helped to keep the weight incredibly low (just over a pound!).
 Oh, and it’s available in tonnes of colors too.

-While we reckon this bag is best-suited to urban adventures, it will certainly stand up to some times on the trail too, but its minimalistic design means that it lacks some of the features you might want in a bag specifically for outdoor use.
+While we reckon this bag is best-suited to work and city adventures, it will certainly stand up to some times on the trail too, but its minimalistic design means that it lacks some of the features you might want in a bag specifically for outdoor use.